Welcome to Japan, Ms. Elf!: Light novels

 Written by Makishima Suzuki, Welcome to Japan, Ms. Elf began serialization as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō on February 22, 2017.
 It was later acquired by Hobby Japan who released it under their HJ Novels light novel imprint with illustrations by Yappen in August 2018.
-Ten volumes (including five volumes published digital-only) have been published as of January 2025.
+Eleven volumes (including six volumes published digital-only) have been published as of August 2025.
 The light novel is licensed in North America by J-Novel Club.